 Water vapour retrieval over land is performed with the Atmospheric Pre-corrected Differential Absorption (APDA) algorithm [R4] which is applied to the two SENTINEL-2 bands (B8a, and B9).
 Band 8a is the reference channel in an atmospheric window region.
 Band 9 is the measurement channel in the absorption region.
 The absorption depth is evaluated in the way that the radiance is calculated for an atmosphere with no water vapour assuming that the surface reflectance for the measurement channel is the same as for the reference channel.
 The absorption depth is then a measure of the water vapour column content.

 Atmospheric correction is performed using a set of look-up tables generated via libRadtran.
 Baseline processing is the rural/continental aerosol type.
 Other look-up tables can also be used according to the scene geographic location and climatology.

-Figure 1: The figure shows from left to right: (1) A simulated Level-1C TOA reflectance input Image, (2) the cirrus and atmospherically corrected Level-2A BOA reflectance image, (3) the cirrus band B10, (4) the scene classification of the Level-1C input image (AVIRIS data supplied by NASA).
+The figure shows from left to right: (1) SENTINEL-2 Level-1C TOA reflectance input image, (2) the atmospherically corrected Level-2A Surface Reflectance image, (3) the output Scene Classification map of the Level-1C product.

 [R1]: M. Main-Knorn, B. Pflug, J. Louis, V. Debaecker, U. Müller-Wilm, F. Gascon, "Sen2Cor for Sentinel-2", Proc.
 SPIE 10427, Image and Signal Processing for Remote Sensing XXIII, 1042704 (2017)